'Sunday Night Football' predictions, odds, best bets: Packers vs. Steelers picks from expert on 47-19 run

 SportsLine expert R.J.
 White has revealed his picks for the Green Bay Packers vs. Aaron Rodgers and the Pittsburgh Steelers in the Week 8 NFL matchup on 'Sunday Night Football'

 The Green Bay Packers take on Aaron Rodgers and the Pittsburgh Steelers in a key matchup on Sunday Night Football.
 Rodgers played the first 18 years of what likely will be a Hall of Fame career with the Packers.
 Following the 2022 season, he was traded to the New York Jets, where he played two years, before joining the Steelers this offseason.
-The Packers (4-1-1), the top seed in the NFC, are 1-1-1 on the road this season.
-The Steelers (4-2), who have not lost a home game to Green Bay since 1970, lead the AFC North Division by 1.5 games over the Cincinnati Bengals.
+With a win, Rodgers would become the fifth quarterback to defeat all 32 NFL teams.
+The Packers (4-1-1) are 1-1-1 on the road this season, while the Steelers (4-2) have have not lost a home game to Green Bay since 1970.
+Christian Watson will make his season debut after being injured at the end of the 2024 season.

 Kickoff from Acrisure Stadium in Pittsburgh is set for 8:20 p.m.
 ET.
-Green Bay leads the all-time series 20-17.
-The Packers are 3-point favorite in the latest Packers vs. Steelers odds, while the over/under for total points scored is 45.5.
+Green Bay leads the all-time series 20-17, but Pittsburgh won the last meeting, 23-19, in 2023.
+The Packers are 2.5-point favorite in the latest Packers vs. Steelers odds, while the over/under for total points scored is 45.5.
+Green Bay is at -155 on the money line (risk $155 to win $100), with Pittsburgh at +130 (risk $100 to win $130).
 Before you make any Packers vs. Steelers picks, make sure to check out the Sunday Night Football predictions from SportsLine NFL expert R.J.
 White.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: